Rigved29/Rigved29/README.md

 - 👋 Hi, I’m Rigved
 - 👀 I’m interested in Web technologies
-- 🌱 I’m comfortable with HTML,CSS and javascript(including advanced concepts of JS like OOPs,Asyncronous JS etc).
+- 🌱 I’m comfortable with HTML,CSS and javascript(including advanced concepts of JS like OOPs,Asyncronous JS etc) and ReactJS.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning Nodejs.
 - 💞️ I’m looking to collaborate in Frontend development projects.
 - 📫 You can reach me through e-mail : rigved.shrivastava232@gmail.com